 8. Eat it or wear it challenge

-Don't mind the mess?
-Here is another fun challenge you can do at home that you'll definitely enjoy!
+Don’t mind the mess?
+Here is another fun challenge you can do at home that you’ll definitely enjoy!
 The eat it or wear it challenge requires at least two players.
-You will also need about 15-20 brown bags, spoons, cups, and random food (mayonnaise, tuna, soda, french fries, juice, donuts) you may have in your house.
+You will also need about 15-20 brown bags, spoons, cups, and random food (mayonnaise, tuna, soda, french fries, juice, and donuts) you may have in your house.

 Start the game by having each player will go through the bag and remove the item inside.
 The player can either choose to eat it or dump it over their heads.
 If the player chooses to eat it, they can dump the remainder on the player of their choice.